mtumilowicz/zio2-fiber-workshop/README.txt

     * yes => thread; no => process

 ## fibers
+* ZIO has one primary built-in fixed thread pool.
+This sort of workhorse thread pool is designed to be used for the majority of our application requirements.
+It has a certain number of threads in it and that stays constant over the lifetime of our application.
+    * Why is that the case?
+Well because for the majority of workloads in our applications, it does not actually help things to create more threads than the number of CPU cores.
+If we have eight cores, it does not accelerate any sort of processing to create more than eight threads.
+Because at the end of the day our hardware is only capable of running eight things at the same time.
+    * So for that reason, ZIO's default thread pool is fixed with a number of threads equal to the number of CPU cores.
+That is the best practice.
+That means that no matter how much work we create if we create a hundred thousand fibers, they will still run on a fixed number of threads.
+    * The ZIO#attemptBlocking is interruptible by default, but its interruption will not translate to JVM thread interruption.
+Instead, we can use ZIO#attemptBlockingInterrupt to translate the ZIO interruption of that effect into JVM thread interruption.

+    * What if though, we have a CPU Work operation that takes a really long time to run?
+Let's say 30 seconds it does pure CPU Work very computationally intensive?
+What happens if we take that single gigantic function and put that into a ZIO#attempt?
+In that case there is no way for the ZIO Runtime to force that fiber to yield to other fibers.
+        * In this situation, the ZIO Runtime cannot preserve some level of fairness, and that single big CPU operation monopolizes the underlying thread.
+It is not a good practice to monopolize the underlying thread.
+        * o how can we determine that our CPU Work can yield quickly or not?

+          If that overall CPU Work composes many ZIO operations, then due to the composition of ZIO operations, it has a chance to yield quickly to other fibers and doesn't monopolize a thread.
+          If that CPU work doesn't compose any ZIO operations, or we lift that from a legacy library, then the ZIO Runtime doesn't have any chance of yielding quickly to other fibers.
+So this fiber is going to monopolize the underlying thread.
+        * So as a rule of thumb, when we have a huge CPU Work that is not chunked with built-in ZIO operations, and thus going to monopolize the underlying thread, we should run that on a dedicated thread pool that is designed to perform CPU-driven tasks.
+    * ZIO has a special thread pool that can be used to do these computations.
+That's the blocking thread pool.
+The ZIO#blocking operator and its variants (see here) can be used to run a big CPU Work on a dedicated thread.
+So, it doesn't interfere with all the other work that is going on simultaneously in the ZIO Runtime system.

 * In Java, a thread can be interrupted via Thread#interrupt from another thread, but it may refuse the interruption request and continue processing.
 Unlike Java, in ZIO when a fiber interrupts another fiber, we know that the interruption occurs, and it always works.
     * All fibers are interruptible by default.
 To make an effect uninterruptible we can use Fiber#uninterruptible, ZIO#uninterruptible or ZIO.uninterruptible.
 ZIO provides also the reverse direction of these methods to make an uninterruptible effect interruptible.
 * A fiber is a schedulable computation, much like a thread.
 However, it’s only a data structure, which means it’s up to the ZIO runtime to schedule these fibers for execution (on the internal JVM thread pool)